geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 		**Get-MsolRoleMember -RoleObjectId $role.ObjectId**  ‎

-8. You should now run the following two commands as described in the previous step to verify that Libby Hayward was assigned the Service support administrator role:  <br/>
+8. You should now run the following two commands as described in the previous step to verify that Patti Fernandez was assigned the Service support administrator role:  <br/>

 	**&dollar;role = Get-MsolRole -RoleName "Service support administrator"**<br/>